 From the Table Mesa Road glass and hunt the lower slopes of the New River Mountains.
 Concentrate on the south facing slopes, but don’t overlook the cuts coming off New River Mesa, which is to the south.

 Additional access to the unit is the Seven Springs Road (FS Road 24), which is north of the town of Carefree.
 Locate perennial springs on your Forest Service map, as these are great places to look for mule deer.
 Good luck on your hunt!

 Overview: Whitetail deer can be found in Unit 21 in a variety of different habitat types, from semi-desert grassland up to ponderosa pine.
+Unlike mule deer, the population of whitetail has been slowly increasing in unit 21 over time.
 The majority of whitetail deer seem to use the typical whitetail habitat from about 3500 to 6000 feet in elevation.
 Whitetail can also be located in some areas that are not considered traditional whitetail habitat at elevations as low as 2500 feet.

 Whitetail hunting in Unit 21 occurs primarily on public lands, free of access issues that affect some of the southern Arizona units.
 Tonto and Prescott National Forest maps can be used to identify roads that can be used to access good whitetail country.